-In 1859 a group of Roman Catholic clergy and laity who had defended the new Mexican Constitution found themselves excommunicated by the Roman Catholic Church.
+In 1859 a group of Roman Catholic clergy and laity who had defended the new Mexican Constitution found themselves excommunicated by the Roman Catholic Church, which at that time sided with Spain.
 The group was led by Father Manuel Aguilar and were popularly known as the Constitutional Fathers.
-They organized themselves into an independent religious group..."the Mexican Catholic Apostolic Society"...and adopted the American Book of Common Prayer, translated into Spanish in 1851.
+They organized themselves into an independent religious group... "the Mexican Catholic Apostolic Society"...and adopted the American Book of Common Prayer, translated into Spanish in 1851.
 Priests were allowed to marry and for all practical purposes the Society adopted the Anglican Tradition.